nhsconnect/FHIR-ODS-API/pages/explore/api_foundation_capabilitystatement.md

 tags: [rest,fhir,use_case,api,foundation,noccprofile]
 sidebar: accessrecord_rest_sidebar
 permalink: api_foundation_capabilitystatement.html
-summary: A capability statement is a set of capabilities of a FHIR Server that may be used as a statement of actual server functionality or a statement of required or desired server implementation.
+summary: A Capability Statement is a set of capabilities of a FHIR Server that may be used as a statement of actual server functionality or a statement of required or desired server implementation.
 ---

 {% include custom/search.warnbanner.html %}